 1. The Government of Uttarakhand has requested support from Asian Development Bank for the Uttarakhand Integrated and Resilient Urban Development Project to improve universal and equitable access to safe and affordable drinking water, and access to adequate and equitable sanitation and hygiene for all ending open defecation.
 The outcome of the project is reliability and efficiency of water supply and sanitation services in Dehradun and Nainital enhanced.
-As a part of the social safeguard documents (resettlement plans), and detail measurement surveys, socioeconomic survey will require to be conducted for the project locations.
-As the COVID-19 situation is prevailing, safety protocol for survey work has been developed addressing COVID-19.
+As a part of the social safeguard documents (resettlement plans), and detailed measurement surveys, socio-economic survey will require to be conducted for the project locations.
+As the COVID-19 situationis prevailing, safety protocol for survey work has been developed addressing COVID-19.